We are supporting with

 What is obesity?

 Driven by an obesogenic environment – i.e. the collective physical, economic, policy, social and cultural factors that promote obesity – obesity is defined as a person having a body mass index (BMI) of 30 or more (or equivalent for those younger than 18 years).
-The body mass index (BMI) is a measure that uses a person’s height and weight

-Why is it a problem in
+Why is it a problem in New Zealand?

-Excess weight (obesity) is associated with many health conditions including type 2 diabetes, ischaemic heart disease (IHD), stroke, several common cancers, osteoarthritis, sleep apnoea and reproductive abnormalities in adults.
 Children affected by obesity are more likely to experience obesity as adults and to have abnormal lipid profiles (increased risk of heart disease), impaired glucose tolerance and high blood pressure at a younger age.
 Obesity is also associated with musculoskeletal problems, asthma, and psychological problems including body dissatisfaction, poor self-esteem, depression and other mental health problems caused by bullying due to weight bias.

-Children live in families, and families live in communities, and without the environment around them being healthpromoting, it is very difficult for families to achieve persistent healthy lifestyle change.
+Children live in families, and families live in communities, and without the environment around them being health promoting, it is very difficult for families to achieve persistent healthy lifestyle change.
 As a country, we can do more to promote a healthy environment for our children.

 Combating childhood obesity with good nutrition and healthy eating habits

-Better research is needed to understand the broad societal changes that would help prevent and combat childhood obesity.
 Children and their families need access to affordable healthy diets and they also need to be protected from excessive exposure to unhealthy and ultra-processed foods.
-Healthy diets are:

 • rich in fruit, vegetables and wholegrains products

-have high contents of sugar, sodium and fat (examples: sugary drinks, processed meats, confectionary, fast-food products).
+• low in highly processed foods as they have high contents of sugar, sodium and fat (examples: sugary drinks, processed meats, confectionary, fast-food products).

 But there’s still work to be done.
 We need to understand the most efficient and effective ways for a healthy diet to reach those most in need.